 Obligatory attendance is required as stated in the curriculum.

-A complete litterature list is available on HiG-libraries web page.
+A complete litterature list is available on the HiG-libraries web page.

 Replacement course for